metalsoft-io/metalcloud-sdk-go/docs/GetResourceUtilizationDetailed.md

 ### NewGetResourceUtilizationDetailed

-`func NewGetResourceUtilizationDetailed(userIdOwner float32, startTimestamp time.Time, endTimestamp time.Time, ) *GetResourceUtilizationDetailed`
+`func NewGetResourceUtilizationDetailed(userIdOwner float32, startTimestamp string, endTimestamp string, ) *GetResourceUtilizationDetailed`

 NewGetResourceUtilizationDetailed instantiates a new GetResourceUtilizationDetailed object This constructor will assign default values to properties that have it defined,